Mark Koenig: New York Yankees (1925–1930)

+Later career

+On May 30, 1930, the Yankees traded Koenig and Waite Hoyt to the Detroit Tigers for Ownie Carroll, Harry Rice, and Yats Wuestling.

+Koenig went to the Cubs in 1932 with whom he returned to the World Series this time against the New York Yankees.
+It news was that the Cubs voted Koenig only a half share of the World Series bonus that led to hostility from his former team which continued over the course of the series famously culminating in Babe Ruth’s called shot home run.

 Career statistics

 In 1162 games over 12 seasons, Koenig posted a .279 batting average (1190-for-4271) with 572 runs, 195 doubles, 49 triples, 28 home runs, 446 RBIs, 31 stolen bases, 222 bases on balls, .316 on-base percentage and .367 slugging percentage.
 He finished his career with a .933 fielding percentage playing primarily at shortstop, third and second base.
 In 20 World Series games, he batted .237 (18-for-76) with 9 runs, 3 doubles, 1 triple and 5 RBI.

 Personal life

 In June 1928, Koenig became engaged to Katherine Tremaine, whom he married at the end of that year's baseball season.
 Together, they had one daughter, Gail, who was born in 1930.
 He later was remarried to Doris Bailey, who died in 1979.
 He appeared as himself in The Pride of the Yankees, an Academy Award-winning movie released in 1942 which paid tribute to his fellow Yankees teammate Lou Gehrig.
 After his baseball career ended, he settled back in his hometown and took up several jobs, namely owning gas stations and working as a brewer.

 Beginning in 1982, Koenig's health began to deteriorate.
-In addition to the lung cancer which had developed, he also suffered from gout, poor eyesight and back pain necessitating the use of a cane.
-Because of these ailments, he moved to Orland, California in 1986 in order to live with his daughter and her family.
-He died of cancer on April 22, 1993 in Willows, California at the age of 88 and was cremated.
+In addition to the lung cancer which had developed as a three-pack-a-day smoker, he also suffered from gout, poor eyesight and back pain necessitating the use of a cane.
+Because of these ailments, he moved to Orland, California, in 1986 in order to live with his daughter and her family.
+He died of cancer on April 22, 1993, in Willows, California, at the age of 88 and was cremated.
 He had outlived his two wives and was survived by his daughter, five grandchildren and nine great-grandchildren.
 At the time of his death, he was the last surviving member of the 1927 New York Yankees starting lineup, nicknamed "Murderers' Row".
 He was also the last surviving member of the 1928 World Champion New York Yankees.